microsoftgraph/msgraph-sdk-powershell/CONTRIBUTING.md

 ## SDK generation

-See our [generation steps wiki](https://github.com/microsoftgraph/msgraph-sdk-powershell/wiki/Generation-Process) for more information.
+See our [SDK generation steps wiki](https://github.com/microsoftgraph/msgraph-sdk-powershell/wiki/Generation-Process) for more information.